hamishcoleman/ble_announcements/README.md

 ## Compatible hardware

+This software should work with any device sending bthome announcements.
+Specific information about hardware will be added heere as it becomes known.

 ### Xiaomi Mijia

-This software should work with any device sending bthome announcements, but was originally written with the
+This software was originally written with the
 [Xiaomi Mijia](https://pvvx.github.io/ATC_MiThermometer/) as the test hardware.

 Devices with newer firmware from the factory may need an alternate method to